 Health-related absences will be excused from the attendance policy if you submit a Class Absence/Tardy Review Form along with a doctor’s note (dated for the day of the absence) indicating which days you should not attend class.
 Doctor’s notes must be submitted within two weeks of an absence.

 Students with a documented physician-diagnosed chronic illness (a long-term disease that generally cannot be cured by medication) may make an appointment to meet with the Academic Vice President (Academic Ctr.
 1st floor) to have their situation considered on an individual basis.

 Classes missed because of the following extenuating circumstances will not count toward the attendance policy; however, students who miss more than the equivalent of 3 weeks of classes may be asked to withdraw.
 Faculty will work with you to make up any missed assignments, projects, and tests when you return.

 - Court subpoena

-Class cuts are designed for students who wish to be away for special occasions such as family events.
-Two class days of cuts are permitted per semester and may extend through the weekend.
+Class cuts are designed for students who wish to be away for special occasions, such as family events.
+These absences do not count toward the attendance policy; For students in good academic standing (2.0 cumulative GPA or higher), two class days of cuts are permitted per semester and may extend through the weekend.
 Cuts should be indicated as such when submitting day or overnight pass requests.

 On-campus work students should receive approval from their work supervisor before submitting a request for class cuts.
-Nursing students should receive approval from their clinical coordinator.
-Teaching assistants (TAs) should receive approval from the Education Chair.
-Class cuts will not be granted to TAs during Pre-term or Interterm.
+Nursing students should receive prior approval from the Nursing Chair.
+Teaching assistants (TAs) should receive prior approval from the Internship Director and advisory teacher.
+Class cuts will not be granted to TAs during Pre-term.

 The Testing Center is closed during final exams.
 Contact your instructor immediately if you miss a final exam.